Switzerland's lead in the number of Bitcoin ATMs — a lesson for Germany

-Denisa
+Denisa Asined

 Bitcoin ATM in Switzerland have long ceased to be a novelty for tech enthusiasts.
 They are no longer found exclusively at trade shows or in coworking spaces for crypto fans.
 Today, they are part of the urban landscape—next to newsstands, convenience stores, and service outlets in the heart of city centers.

 Zurich is a good example.
-Just typeBitcoin ATM into a search engine to see that these machines aren’t hidden away in hard-to-reach locations.
-They’re located right where everyday life actually takes place.
-As a result, buying Bitcoin doesn’t feel like an experiment for the initiated, but rather like one of many financial services available.
+Just type "Bitcoin ATM Zurich" into a search engine to see that these machines aren’t hidden away in hard-to-reach locations.
+They’re located where everyday life actually happens.
+As a result, buying Bitcoin doesn’t feel like an experiment for insiders, but rather like one of many financial services available.

-Where does Switzerland's advantage come from?
+Where does Switzerland's lead in Bitcoin ATMs come from?

 Regulations instead of uncertainty

-Bitcoin ATMs Switzerland operate within a clearly defined legal framework.
+Bitcoin ATMs in Switzerland operate within a clearly defined legal framework.
 Operators who want to stay in business for the long term adhere to AML and KYC standards in accordance with applicable regulations.
 This is a key difference.

-Cities that encourage everyday use
+Cities that encourage the everyday use of Bitcoin ATMs

-Bitcoin ATMs into this model.
+Bitcoin ATMs fit into this model.
 They aren’t located on the outskirts of cities or in anonymous office parks.
 They’re placed where there’s already foot traffic—in kiosks, small shops, and service outlets.
 In places where cash is still the norm.

 The ecosystem that drives demand